nicolasmertens/mrtns/_README.md

 ## Main pages

-The theme comes with some pages set up ready for your content.
+The   comes with some pages set up ready for your content.

 ### The home page – `/index.html`